Communication has been among the fastest growing programs at Utah Valley University

 emphasis with the Speech Communication emphasis.

-As of Spring 2014, over 800 students are currently majoring in Communication within
+As of the 2016-2017 school year, over 800 students are currently majoring in Communication

 at Utah Valley University.